 The jug includes two filters (which lasts 4 weeks each) and is covered by a free 30-day guarantee and part replacement service.

-Some of the best carbon filters are arguably TAPP (2) filters, which reduce more heavy metals, cysts, microplastics, and chloramines.
-These need replacing left often and attach straight to your tap.
+One of the best carbon filter options is arguably the TAPP (2) filter (Amazon UK).
+In fact, it reduces more heavy metals, cysts, microplastics, and chloramines.
+These need replacing less often and attach straight to your tap.

 You can expect a larger investment at £59.99, but the quality and durability may well be worth it.

-The carbon filter made it as #4 due to its widespread applicability, and little waste of water.
+The carbon filter made it as number (4.) due to its widespread applicability, and little waste of water.
 Keep reading to find out which of the best drinking water filters rank even higher!
 Onto the top 3…

 Filter bottles have made a place on this list due to the convenience they provide.
 You can get bottles designed to remove different kinds of contaminants from the water…